314dev/PI/docs/source/common/trainer.rst

 Validation
 ----------
-You can perform an evaluation epoch over the validation set, outside of the training loop, using :meth:`pytorch_lightning.trainer.trainer.Trainer.validate`.
+You can perform an evaluation epoch over the validation set, outside of the training loop, using :meth:`pi_ml.trainer.trainer.Trainer.validate`.
 This might be useful if you want to collect new metrics from a model right at its initialization or after it has already been trained.